About Us

 Enriching the Community in Diverse Ways Since 1909

-Where COmmunity comes to life
+Where Community comes to life

-Our facility is the heart of community activity in Canning.
+The Cannington Exhibition Centre & Showgrounds is the heart of community activity in Canning.

 • Year-Round Activity: We host approximately 450 diverse events, classes, workshops, expos, and private hires in our Cannington Exhibition Centre & Showgrounds each year, facilitating connections for the business community and local groups.